Generalized Energy Based Models: Experiments

+{\bf Motivation.} We next consider the particular setting where the likelihood of the model is well-defined, and admits a closed form expression.
+This is intended principally as a sanity check that our proposed training method in \cref{alg:kale_gan} succeeds in learning maximum likelihood solutions.
+Outside of this setting, closed form expressions of the normalizing constant are not available for generic GEBMs.
+While this is not an issue (since the proposed method doesn’t require a closed form expression for the normalizing constant), in this experiment only, we want to have access to closed form expressions, as they enable a direct comparison with other density estimation methods.

-\paragraph{Density Estimation} We next quantify how well \cref{alg:kale_gan} succeeds in learning maximum likelihood solutions, in the particular case that the likelihood is well defined and the model reduces back to an EBM (\cref{prop:ebm_as_gebm}).
-This is intended principally as a sanity check that our model behaves sensibly for this special case, and indeed we see performance comparable to EBM-specific training methods.
-To have a closed-form reference likelihood to compare against, we consider the case where the dimension of the latent space is equal to data-dimension, and choose the base $\BB$ of the GEBM to be a Real NVP (\cite{Ding:2019} ) with density $\exp(-r(x))$ and energy $E(x) = h(x)-r(x)$.
+{\bf Experimental setting.} To have a closed-form likelihood, we consider the case where the dimension of the latent space is equal to data-dimension, and choose the base $\BB$ of the GEBM to be a Real NVP (\cite{Ding:2019} ) with density $\exp(-r(x))$ and energy $E(x) = h(x)-r(x)$.
 Thus, in this particular case, the GEBM has a well defined likelihood over the whole space, and we are precisely in the setting of \cref{prop:ebm_as_gebm}, which shows that this GEBM is equal to an EBM with density proportional to $exp(-h)$.
 We further require the EBM to be a second Real NVP so that its density has a closed form expression.
-Thus the likelihood of the GEBM can also be evaluated in closed-form.
 We consider 5 UCI datasets \citep{Dheeru:2017} for which we use the same pre-processing as in \citep{Wenliang:2018}.
 For comparison, we train the EBM by direct maximum likelihood (ML) and contrastive divergence (CD).
 To train the GEBM, we use \cref{alg:kale_gan}, which doesn't directly exploit the closed-form expression of the likelihood (unlike direct ML).
 We thus use either \cref{eq:DV} (KALE-DV) or \cref{eq:estimator_variational_lower_bound} (KALE-F) to estimate the normalizing constant.
-More details are given in \cref{sec:density_estimation}. {\bf Results:} \cref{tab:UCI_dataset} reports the Negative Log-Likelihood (NLL) evaluated on the test set and corresponding to the best performance on the validation set.
-Training the GEBM using \cref{alg:kale_gan} leads to comparable performance to (CD) and (ML).
-As shown in \cref{fig:UCI} of \cref{sec:density_estimation_appendix}, (KALE-DV) and (KALE-F) maintain a small error gap between the training and test NLL and, as discussed in \cref{sec:energy_KALE,sec:Algorithms}, (KALE-F) leads to more accurate estimates of the log-partition function, with a relative error of order $0.1\%$ compared to $10\%$ for (KALE-DV).
+More details are given in \cref{sec:density_estimation}.